sageserpent-open/NTestCaseBuilder/README.markdown

             Assert.IsTrue(componentUnderTest.Bar.IsAtLastOrders);
         }

 I've avoided the use of mocking and fluent testing above to keep things simple.
-The important point is that this style of test is generally not sufficient for a statement of correctness of the code; rather, it's purpose is to illustrate the API of the system under test by way of example.
+The important point is that this style of test is generally not sufficient for a statement of correctness of the code; rather, its purpose is to illustrate the API of the system under test by way of example.

 Once you've read this test, you know:-